Introduction

 The Screens side panel opens.

-For more information about how to add screens to a course and how to configure them, see this article.
+For more information about how to add and configure screens, see this article.

 Change the order of your screens

-You can reorder any screen in your course except for the Start and Finish screens.
-The Start screen must always be the first screen in a course and the Finish screen must always be the last one.
+You can reorder any screen except for the Start and Finish screens.
+The Start screen must always be the first screen in your content and the Finish screen must always be the last.

 1. With the left navigation bar open, hover over the screen you want to move.